7 Things to consider when meal preparing

 Whether you’re on a diet or not, make sure to include some of your favourites in your meal plan, so that when those cravings hit, you’re prepared.

 Keep it in moderation.
-Only allocate a small amount of the less nutrient foods.
+Only allocate a small amount of the less nutrient-dense foods.
 Otherwise, consider more nutritional options.

 Try to incorporate longer shelf life options.
-This will prevent the food from going off in case you don’t have those cravings, feel full after a meal and don’t have a snack, or decide to not treat yourself that day (go you for having that determination).
+This will prevent the food from going off in case you don’t have those cravings, feel full after a meal, and don’t have a snack, or decide not treat yourself that day (go you for having that determination).

 6. Time Management